 How Much Does the Classic Inca Trail Cost?

-The classic four day/three night Inca Trail trek can cost anywhere from US$400 to over $1300 per person.
-Generally speaking, the sweet spot for a standard trek on a budget is somewhere between $600 and $700.
+The classic four-day/three-night Inca Trail trek can cost anywhere from US$750 to over $1600 per person.
+Generally speaking, the sweet spot for a standard group trek on a budget is somewhere between $800 and $900.

-Much below that and the level of service could suffer (see below).
-And once you start approaching $1000 you’ll be entering luxury territory, with gourmet food, fancy mattresses, and personalized attention.
+Much below that, and the level of service could suffer (see below), especially in how porters are treated.
+And once you start approaching $2000, you’ll enter luxury territory with gourmet food, fancy mattresses, and personalized attention.

-Backpackers on a tight budget should aim for the $600 to $700 bracket.
-But if money isn’t too much of an issue, then maybe a little luxury is just what you need.
+Backpackers on a tight budget should aim for the $750 to $800 bracket.
+But if money isn’t too much of an issue, then go for a company that treats its porters fairly and maybe upgrade to a luxury tour; it might be just what you need.

 The cost of the Inca Trail trek typically includes the Inca Trail permit and Machu Picchu entrance fee; bus and train transportation from Cusco to Aguas Calientes and Machu Picchu and back again; a bilingual guide (Spanish and English); porters; tents; and three meals a day.